-Purim begins this year on Wednesday evening, March 23, 2016, and continues through Thursday night, March 24.
+Purim begins this year on Saturday night, March 11 and continues through Sunday, March 12, 2017, (March 13 in Jerusalem).
 What follows is a brief step-by-step guide to Purim observance.
 We have also included links to additional Purim resources.

 Time for Some Fun!